PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

     local_state_vector = circuit_mpi()

 .. note::
-    The total number of MPI processes and MPI processes per node must be powers of 2.
+    The total number of MPI processes must be powers of 2.
 For example, 2, 4, 8, 16, etc..
-If using Kokkos with GPUs, each MPI process is responsible for managing one GPU.
+If using Kokkos with GPUs, we recommend using one GPU per MPI process.

-Currently, a ``lightning.kokkos`` device with MPI supports all the ``gate operations`` and ``observables`` that a single process ``lightning.kokkos`` device supports, excluding Sparse Hamiltonian.
+Currently, a ``lightning.kokkos`` device with MPI supports all the ``gate operations`` and ``observables`` that a single process ``lightning.kokkos`` device supports, excluding ``SparseHamiltonian``.

 By default, each MPI process will return the overall simulation results, except for the ``qml.state()`` and ``qml.probs()`` methods for which each MPI process only returns the local simulation results for the ``qml.state()`` and ``qml.probs()`` methods to avoid buffer overflow.
 It is the user's responsibility to ensure correct data collection for those two methods.
 Here are examples of collecting